JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 ## Create the iOS application

-For the iOS part of the project, you'll make use of [SwiftUI](https://developer.apple.com/xcode/swiftui/) to build the user interface and the "Model View View-Model" pattern to connect the UI to the shared module, which contains all the business logic.
+For the iOS part of the project, you'll make use of [SwiftUI](https://developer.apple.com/xcode/swiftui/) to build the user interface and the [Model View View-Model](https://en.wikipedia.org/wiki/Model–view–viewmodel) pattern.

-The shared module is already connected to the iOS project because the Android Studio plugin wizard has done all the configuration.
-You can import it the same way you would regular iOS dependencies: `import shared`.
+The Kotlin Multiplatform wizard generates an iOS project that already connected to the shared module.
+The Kotlin module is exported with the name specified in the `shared/build.gradle.kts` file (`baseName = "Shared"`), and imported using a regular `import` statement: `import Shared`.

 ### Turn off static linking